NORTHPOINT HOMESCHOOL CLASSES

 - Jewelry that is not in moderation or good taste.
 Body piercings

-are limited to ears and one flat stud in the nose.
-We reserve the right to ask a student
+are limited to ears and the nose.
+We reserve the right to ask a student to plug

 - Clothes that are not in good repair (no torn jeans that expose